-In the evening we took a walk to the Tarna Temple (also called Syamakall Temple).
-Mandi is a small and somewhat crowded town but the beauty of such places is that if you walk for a few kilometres the place becomes tranquil and the walks green and a pleasure.
+In the evening we took a walk to the Tarna Temple.
+Mandi is a small and somewhat crowded town but the beauty of such places is that if you walk for a few kilometers the place becomes tranquil and the walks green and a pleasure.

 Booking the Guesthouse

-We tried booking the forest department guesthouse at the lake from New Delhi itself by calling the office in Mandi (91-1905-235360, the number is listed on HP tourism website).
+We tried booking the forest department guesthouse at the lake from New Delhi itself by calling the office in Mandi (HP tourism website).

 The first time Sesha called he was told that it is not a problem as the guesthouse is almost always empty.
 When we called closer to our visit, they said the rooms are there but as the district forest officer (DFO) is on leave, nothing can be booked without his permission.
 This caused us mild panic attacks as there is no other place to stay, but they suggested a way out.

-They gave us the mobile number of the DFO and said we could request him to grant us the permission.
-We did the needful and finally the Mandi office told us that the reservation is done or so we thought.
+They gave us the mobile number of the DFO and said we could request him to grant us permission.
+We did the needful and finally, the Mandi office told us that the reservation is done or so we thought.

 Mandi to Prashar via Bagi

 So, the next day, we took our seats by the window at the 6:00 a.m. bus that goes via Bagi.
 The bus started at 6:30 and deposited us at Bagi by 8:30 in the morning.
-There is a Dhaba (road side food joint) where we ate bun-omelette for breakfast with tea.
-Right in front of it was a board pointing to the trek route to the Prashar Lake.
+There is a Dhaba (roadside food joint) where we ate bun-omelet for breakfast with tea.
+Right in front of it was a board pointing to the trek route to Prashar Lake.